ros2/ros1_bridge/README.md

 The bridge has currently only been implemented in C++ as at the time the Python API for ROS 2 had not been developed.
 Because of this its support is limited to only the message/service types available at compile time of the bridge.
 The bridge included with the prebuilt ROS 2 binaries supports the interface packages listed in the [ros2/common_interfaces repository.](https://github.com/ros2/common_interfaces)
+*Note:* For binary releases up to and including `release-alpha8`, some of the aforemention interfaces are skipped - check the git tag of the release in question to know which packages were built.

 ## Prerequisites